RiccardoRicci23/SoftwareAndComputing_project/README.md

 # SoftwareAndComputing_project

 This framework starts from a little group of macros i wrote to perform the analysis of ALPIDE-bent chips under study upgrade of the ALICE Inner Tracking System (ITS3) during CERN LHC Long Shutdown 3 (LS3).

 The aim is to analyse the output .root files coming from the Corryvreckan program - used to process/reinterpret raw data coming from the August testbeam at DESY (inserire qualcosa dalla TWIKI qui magari).

+# The Setup

+The experimental setup is made of 3 ALPIDE flat chips + 1 ALPIDE BENT chip + 3 ALPIDE flat chips, where the central BENT chip in the middle is called Detector Under Test (DUT).

-Large part of the macros originally comes from SWAN, were i have written them as a first step: so that also some notebooks are present in this work.
+Large part of the macros originally comes from SWAN, where i have written them as a first step: so that also some notebooks are present in this work.

 The framework consists of 3 main structures/phases: